glebtsereteli/Figgy/docs/pages/api/figgy/setup.md

     Figgy.Window("World");
         Figgy.Float("Miniboss Chunk Chance", 0.1, 0, 1, 0.01);
         // Adds a Comment describing the Float value above:
-        Figgy.Comment("The chance to spawn a Miniboss chunk, as a 0-1 percentage.");
+        Figgy.Comment("The chance to spawn a Miniboss chunk, as a 0-1 percentage."); // [!code highlight] }
-}
 ```
 :::